twcc/man-vip/doc-en/docs/faqs/twcc/ccs.md

 <summary> Q1.
 How to stop a container?</summary>

 Currently CCS does not support container suspension.
 You can instead choose any of the following solutions to reduce costs:
-1. You can make a duplicate of the container to keep the working environment, delete the container, and create a new container with the duplicate when you need to use the container.
+1. You can create an image of the container to keep the working environment, delete the container, and create a new container with the image when you need to use the container.
-2. Write scripts to automate computing and deletion tasks, refer to [<ins>this document</ins>](https://man.twcc.ai/@twccdocs/doc-ccs-main-zh/https%3A%2F%2Fman.twcc.ai%2F%40twccdocs%2Fhowto-cli-ccs-automate-compute-delete-with-twccli-zh) for more information.
+2. Write scripts to automate computing and deletion tasks, refer to [<ins>this document</ins>](https://man.twcc.ai/@twccdocs/howto-cli-ccs-automate-compute-delete-with-twccli-zh) for more information.

 </details>